Media audits are a staple of the public relations world: It’s important to know who is saying what about your business, how often, where and when.

 That knowledge is just as vital when crafting your marketing strategies, as all communications should be part of a cohesive strategy that works together.

 When seeking bids on a media and public relations audit, make sure your vendors are offering you a complete package that goes beyond a handful of data points.
-It should include details, interpretation and, most importantly, recommendations based on the audit results, whether you are developing marketing and PR strategies for healthcare, technology, financial services or B2B software brands.
+It should include details, interpretation and, most importantly, recommendations based on the audit results.

-Here are the nine categories of information your next media audit should include, and three important recommendations that should come from that information.
+Here are the 9 categories of information your next media audit should include, and 3 important recommendations that should come from that information.

 For a complete list of the information and recommendations you should receive from five different types of audits, download our Media, Messaging & Marketing Audit Checklist.